doblel/fs-challenge/server/readme.md

 ### To do
 * Scripts / Commands to Create, Drop and Migrate database.
-* Add the correct HttpCode to Api responses.
+* ~~Add the correct Http StatusCode to Api responses.
 * Human friendly error responses
 * Handle internal errors
 * Validate account email: